mustakrakishe/kztv/README.md

     - identification code is including into the round brackets;
     - fixed codes cell owerflowing by increasing it's width;
     - added prompts for inventory and identification codes;
+    - added placeholders to the device form fields;
+    - removed all unused elements from the app layout;

 ### 1.0.3
 - CSA - Devices: Add, update and cancel_update functions works faster.